Roqueotha04/Microservices-Student-Course/README.md

 - 🧪 Unit and integration testing
 - 🐳 Full Dockerization

-> These capabilities are already implemented in other personal projects and will be progressively integrated here to complete a production-ready stack
+> These capabilities are already implemented in other personal projects and will be progressively integrated here to complete a production-ready stack.

 ---

 ## 📈 Objective

 This repository demonstrates practical implementation of modern microservices architecture patterns commonly used in enterprise environments.